iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 change in `data/images/`, `model.conv_units` or `train.epochs`, we run an
 experiment using `src/train.py` that produces a new `metrics.json` file.

-Note that the parameters (added with `-p`) are in the default parameters file `params.yaml` and used in the code as normal, by reading the file.
-DVC only tracks the changes and updates them with `--set-param`.
-For other files that contain the parameters, DVC expects the filename to be provided similar to `-p myparams.yaml:epochs`.

-DVC is ready to run the experiments now!
+You can get more information on [pipelines], and [parameters] in other sections of this guide.

+[pipelines]: /doc/start/data-pipelines
+[parameters]: /doc/start/metrics-parameters-plots

 </details>

 ## 👟 Running the experiment with default parameters

-The purpose of `dvc exp` subcommands is to run the pipeline for ephemeral experiments.
-By _ephemeral_ we mean the experiments can be run without committing parameter and dependency changes to Git.
+The purpose of `dvc exp` subcommands is to run the pipeline for experiments without committing parameter and dependency changes to Git.
 Instead the artifacts produced for each experiment are tracked by DVC and persisted on demand.

 Running the experiment with default project settings requires only the command: